dbos-inc/dbos-docs/docs/examples/index.md

     description="Use DBOS to build a real-time earthquake dashboard by streaming data from the USGS into Postgres, then visualizing it with Streamlit." index="10"
     icon={<IoEarth color="white" size={50}/>}
     language="python"
   />
+  <CardLink
+    label="Cloud Cron Quickstart"
+    href="python/examples/cron-starter"
+    description="Use DBOS to write a cron job in just six lines of code and host it in the cloud with a single command." index="10"
+    icon={<TbClock2 color="white" size={50}/>}
+    language="python"
+  />
   </section>